will-stone/browserosaurus/README.md

 Browserosaurus is an open-source (MIT license), Electron-based browser prompter for macOS.
-It works by setting itself as the default browser; any clicked links in non-browser apps are now sent to Browserosaurus where it’ll present you with a menu of all your installed browsers.
-You may now decide which browser you’d like to continue opening the link with.
+It works by setting itself as the default browser; any clicked links in non-browser apps are now sent to Browserosaurus where you are presented with a menu of all your installed browsers.
+You may now decide which app you’d like to continue opening the link with.

 ---